drwells/cluster-short-course/shell-scripting/readme.md

 * tail
 ### Hints
 * This script requires a regular expression for grep: we want to match the first occurance of a string.
-To do this, use "^X" where X is the string which should start the line.
+To do this, use "^X\b" where X is the string which should start the line.
+Here `^` means "the start of the line" and `\b` means "the end of a word" (so a space, line ending, or punctuation).
 * Each sonnet is exactly fourteen lines long.
-Check out the `-a` option for grep.
+Check out the `-A` option for grep.

 ## 6. love-sonnets.sh